They (Onix) made solid recommendations on how to deploy and manage the environment.

 Hill York’s existing email setup was subject to disruptions and outages, as was the company’s hosted server.
 In a service industry where timeliness and responsiveness are key, Hill York needed a more dependable solution.

-The company researched both Microsoft Office 365 and Google G Suite, considering several factors:
+The company researched both Microsoft Office 365 and Google Workspace, considering several factors:

-The team determined that Google was the better choice.
-Hill York went live with G Suite — and quickly saw improvements across the organization.
+The team determined that Google Workspace was the better choice.
+Hill York went live with the solution — and quickly saw improvements across the organization.

-Harris noted, that for field technicians, the transition to G Suite was a must for them to work efficiently.
+Harris noted, that for field technicians, the transition to Google Workspace was a must for them to work efficiently.

 “They use Gmail and Drive.
 They use Google Photos to upload job pictures to Drive," Harris explained.
 "In the past, They would take pictures and email them.
 This became a problem when they were sending several photos or needed to access the photos weeks later."